Naloxone must be readily available on all wards where opioids are used.

 OTHER CAUSES SHOULD BE CONSIDERED.
 Please ask for surgical review

-Sign the PCA chart in the emergency drug section.
+Sign the pain controlled analgesia (PCA) chart in the emergency drug section.

 Monitor respiration rate, sedation score and oxygen saturations every 15 minutes for 1 hour and hourly for 4 hours thereafter, to ensure respiratory depression does not return.
 Pulse oximetry should be used continuously until opioids are no longer required.